Shaping a Smarter Electromagnetic Landscape: IAB, NCR, and RIS in 5G Standard and Future 6G: IAB

 \section{IAB}

-In Release 16, a multi-hop NR-based IAB solution was introduced, aiming to reuse the existing 5G radio air interface for in-band or out-of-band wireless backhaul.
-In this section, we explore the architecture of IAB, including its network topology, resource allocation mechanisms, and recent enhancements introduced in Release 18.
+Rel-16 introduced a multi-hop NR-based IAB solution, aimed at reusing the existing 5G radio air interface.
+This section explores the architecture of IAB, covering its network topology, resource allocation mechanisms, and recent enhancements, along with an outlook on future developments.